sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 8.
 DATA APPLICATION MONITORING

-- In my team data from application performance monitoring tools is used to make business decisions [1-7]
+- In my team, data from application performance monitoring tools is used to make business decisions.
-- In my team data from infrastructure monitoring tools is used to make business decisions [1-7]
+- In my team, data from infrastructure monitoring tools is used to make business decisions.
-- Monitoring in my team gives rapid feedback which helps quickly find and fix problems early in the project lifecycle?
-[1-7]
+- Monitoring in my team gives rapid feedback which helps quickly find and fix problems early in the project lifecycle.
-- In my team the knowledge gained from application monitoring is shared across organization to help people and systems improve.
-[1-7]
+- In my team, the knowledge gained from application monitoring is shared across organization to help people and systems improve.
-- My team has access to tools and data that help trace, understand, and diagnose infrastructure problems in production environment, including interactions between services [1-7]
+- My team has access to tools and data that help trace, understand, and diagnose infrastructure problems in production environment, including interactions between services.

 #### **Recommendations**